-Why Zinc Pyrithione?
+Why Zinc Pyrithione Shampoo?

 This ingredient has been shown in many double-blind studies to be effective in controlling the clinically evident scaling in dandruff.
-Three different zinc pyrithione shampoos were evaluated in 13 clinical trials conducted by 5 investigators at different test sites.
+Three different types zinc pyrithione shampoo were evaluated in 13 clinical trials conducted by 5 investigators at different test sites.
 All tests were double blinded.
 One group used a control shampoo and the other the zinc pyrithione shampoo.
 The study participants shampooed once or twice a week for 6-10 weeks.
 Results showed that all three medicated shampoos were effective in reducing dandruff.
 Use of shampoo base alone (the control) showed some improvement in scalp scaling in the above studies.
 Thus frequent shampooing has been suggested as a treatment for dandruff .

-Seborrheic Dermatitis and Zinc Pyrithione Shampoos
+Seborrheic Dermatitis and Zinc Pyrithione Shampoo